Nordic Quartz

 The wholly owned subsidiary Nordic Quartz has exclusive landowner agreements for development of a hydrothermal quartz deposit in the Kvinnherad municipality in Norway.

-The deposit was first described by H.P Geis in 1964.
-In 2006, The Geological Survey of Norway (NGU) showed a particular interest to this deposit when they published a report looking into quartz resources in Western Norway.
-A follow up on this study was published in 2011.
+The Kvinnherad quartz deposit was first described by H.P.
+Geis in 1964.
+Renewed interest emerged in 2006 when the Geological Survey of Norway (NGU) highlighted the deposit in a report on quartz resources in Western Norway.
+This was followed by a more detailed study published in 2011.

-Nordic Mining signed the first landowner agreement in 2010, and several studies and analysis has been conducted since.
-An extensive fieldwork program was carried out in 2010 and 2011, including geological mapping, delineation of the mineral resource at surface, and rock chip sampling.
+Nordic Mining signed the first landowner agreement in 2010, initiating a series of geological investigations.
+Extensive fieldwork was conducted in 2010 and 2011, including geological mapping, surface delineation of the quartz body, and rock chip sampling to evaluate the deposit’s composition and potential.

 No documents available.